usbarmory/armory-drive/README.md

 Firmware update
 ---------------

-  1. Set the device in pairing mode (see _Pairing and initialization_).
+The firmware update procedure is meant to be used on USB armory devices which have been already initialized with the Armory Drive firmware as shown in _Pairing and initialization_.

+  1. If the USB armory contains an SD card, remove it.
+  2. Plug the USB armory.
-  2. An "F-Secure" disk volume should appear.
+  3. An "F-Secure" disk volume should appear.
-  3. Rename `armory-drive-signed.ota` to "UA-DRIVE.ota".
+  4. Rename `armory-drive-signed.ota` to "UA-DRIVE.ota".
-  4. Copy "UA-DRIVE.oa" to the "F-Secure" disk.
+  5. Copy "UA-DRIVE.ota" to the "F-Secure" disk.
-  5. Eject the "F-Secure" disk.
+  6. Eject the "F-Secure" disk.
-  6. The white LED should turn on and then off after the update is complete.
+  7. The white LED should turn on and then off after the update is complete.
+  8. Put the SD card back in.

 Installation of self-compiled releases
 ======================================